Guide to opponents in Kali yuga

 4. Economy and politics

-a. artificial economical growth through manipulation by media promoting 'it's good if it feels good, just do it' attitude esp. among youngsters.
+a. artificial economical growth through manipulation by media promoting "it's good if it feels good, just do it" attitude esp. among youngsters.
 Yet senses are never gratified enough and so it leads to unrestrained sexuality, drug abuse, time killing, boredom and suicides.
-Such a population is hard to control and educate (varna-sankara).
+Such a population is hard to control and educate (varna-sankara; "For by (adultery) is caused a mixture of the castes (varna) among men; thence (follows) sin, which cuts up even the roots and causes the destruction of everything."
+(Manu samhita 8.353, Buehler).
+At the same time, the educational system is paralyzed by liberalist ideas forbidding any punishment as "abuse".

 b. in 1950' there was an abrupt downfall of salaries and wages causing profound changes in U.S. society.
 A father couldn't maintain his family himself anymore and a mother had to become employed as well.
 This caused various problems due to children becoming uncared for, etc. (see 1. c.)

-c. bureaucratic control of economy, ever-increasing taxation, expanding difference between rich and poor, North and South, with few percent of people and cartels controlling the world economy (monopolism) by monetary agenda (giving up golden standard and promoting cashless economy), inflation, etc.
+c. bureaucratic control of economy, ever-increasing taxation, expanding difference between rich and poor, North and South, with few people and cartels controlling the world economy (monopolization) by monetary agenda (giving up golden standard and promoting cashless economy), inflation, etc.

 d. loss of freedom through increasing state control through education, information access, jobs, licenses and fines, surveillance, food, water, etc.